Spike Variations for Stochastic Volterra Integral Equations: Preliminaries

 \ms

 We see that under (H1)--(H2), Problem (C) is well-formulated.
-Further, if we let $h$ and $g$ take values $\dbR^\ell$, then we may discuss multi-objective problems as well as multi-person non-zero sum dynamic games (if $m\ges2$).
+Further, if we let $h$ and $g$ take values in $\dbR^\ell$, then our study covers multi-objective problems as well as multi-person non-zero sum dynamic games governed by FSVIEs (if $\ell\ges2$).
+Finally, we point out that (H1)--(H2) can be relaxed somehow, for example, we may allow $b,\si$, as well as $g$ to have some growth in $u$.
+We prefer not to get into the most generality to keep the presentation simple.